MileHacker Logo

 Walking and Cycling

 Moscow features extensive pedestrian areas and an increasing network of dedicated bike lanes, notably in parks and along embankments.
-These options offer fantastic ways to see the city up close and at your own pace.
+These choices offer fantastic ways to see the city up close and at your own pace.

 Pedestrian Zones